agathoklisx/libved/README.md

  * It is implemented outside of the library by overiding methods from the Re structure.
  * To enable it use "HAS_REGEXP=1" during compilation.
  *
- * The substitution string in the ":substitute command", can use '&' to denote the full
+ * The substitution string in the ":substitute command", can use '&' to denote the
- * captured matched string, but also captures of which denoted with \nth.
+ * full captured matched string, but also captures of which denoted with \nth.
  * It is also possible to force caseless searching, by using (like pcre) (?i) in front
  * of the pattern.
 This option won't work with multibyte characters.
 Searching for
  * multibyte characters it should work properly though.
+ *
+ * The application can also run shell commands or to read into current buffer
+ * the standard output of a shell command.
+Interactive applications might have
+ * unexpected behavior in this implementation.
+To disable these features (as they
+ * are enabled by default) use "HAS_SHELL_COMMANDS=0" during compilation.
+ */

+/*
  * Memory Interface
  * The library uses the reallocarray() from OpenBSD (a calloc wrapper that catches
  * integer overflows), and it exposes a public mutable handler function that is